AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_android.md

 You can request to join a public chat group as follows:

-1. Call `getJoinedGroupsFromServer` to retrieve the list of the groups that you are already in.
+1. Call `getJoinedGroupsFromServer` to retrieve the list of the groups that you are already in from the server.
 This prevents repetitive join requests.
+2. Call `getAllGroups` to retrieve the list of the groups that you are already in from your local database.
-2. Call `getPublicGroupsFromServer` to retrieve the list of public groups by page.
+3. Call `getPublicGroupsFromServer` to retrieve the list of public groups by page.
 You can obtain the ID of the group that you want to join.
-3. Call `joinGroup` to send a join request to the chat group:
+4. Call `joinGroup` to send a join request to the chat group:
     - If the type of the chat group is set to `GroupStylePublicJoin`, your request is accepted automatically and the chat group memebers receive the `onMemberJoined` callback.
     - If the type of the chat group is set to `GroupStylePublicNeedApproval`, the chat group owner and chat group admins receive the `onRequestToJoinReceived` callback and determine whether to accept your request.